 In order to receive State Aid, state aided libraries are required to submit an annual financial and statistical report to the Office of Commonwealth Libraries every year.
 Among the numerous questions asked on the PA Public Library survey, many are about how the library's budget was spent.
 Each year, the board will develop the library's annual budget with input from the library director.
 Most libraries track finances using QuickBooks® or other similar software.
-It is recommended that budget line items conform to the questions asked in the required annual Pennsylvania Public Library Survey.
+It is recommended that budget line items conform to the questions asked in the required Annual Report.
 This eases the process of reporting to the Commonwealth each year.
-Annual reports are opened in January and usually due to the district consultant by the first of March.
+Annual reports are opened in January and usually due to the district consultant in early March.
+More information can be found on the Pennsylvania State Library's LibGuide.